 As described above, federal law generally prohibits anyone from selling or transferring a firearm directly to an unlicensed person in another state.10 This means that in order to acquire a gun online from a seller located in another state, a buyer will generally have to have the firearm shipped to a licensed dealer to process the sale.
 If the buyer is acquiring a handgun, the gun will have to be shipped to a licensed dealer in the buyer’s state of residence; if the person is acquiring a long gun, the sale or transfer may be conducted by a dealer in either the buyer’s or seller’s state of residence.

-Federal law requires licensed gun dealers to conduct in-person background checks on gun purchasers and to maintain records of their sales.11 If a person orders a firearm through a licensed gun dealer’s website—whether or not the dealer operates in the same state as the buyer—the dealer will therefore be required to ship the firearm to its physical location or to another local gun dealer, who will then be responsible for handling the background check and sale record and delivering the gun to the buyer.
-For more information, visit our Gun Dealers policy page.
+Federal law requires licensed gun dealers to conduct in-person background checks on gun purchasers and to maintain records of their sales.11 If a person orders a firearm through a licensed gun dealer’s website—whether or not the dealer operates in the same state as the buyer—the dealer will generally be required to ship the firearm to its physical location or to another local gun dealer, who will then be responsible for handling the background check and sale record and delivering the gun to the buyer.
+However, a federally licenced dealer can ship a firearm directly to a person’s home if that person is exempt from the federal background check requirement, such as someone with a Brady exempt permit.12 For more information, visit our Gun Dealers policy page.

 As our Universal Background Checks policy page discusses more thoroughly, this enormous loophole in our nation’s gun laws helps explain why online “private” gun sales are a major source of guns trafficked on the black market and sold to people who could not pass a background check.
 Closing this loophole is one of the gun violence prevention movement’s top priorities.